Is Metformin More Than Just a Diabetes Treatment?

 Conversely, treatments for GA have lagged.
 In 2023, pegcetacoplan and avacincaptad pegol came on the market, but they only slow GA’s progression rather than prevent the condition.

 Studies on the treatment of dry AMD with metformin have been encouraging, but they have not focused on GA specifically.
-Because of the limited research on metformin’s effect on GA and the condition’s debilitating visual effects, researchers undertook the IOVS study.
+The limited availability of research on metformin’s effect on GA and the condition’s debilitating visual effects prompted researchers to undertake the study published in Investigative Ophthalmology & Vision Science.

 Mechanisms of action underlying the benefit of metformin on GA are unclear, but there are several possibilities.
-Instead of the protective effects stemming from a blood sugar-lowering action useful for diabetes, the effects may be due to the medication’s anti-inflammatory and antioxidant properties, based on animal and test tube studies.
+The protective effects may stem not from metformin’s blood sugar-lowering properties useful for diabetes, but rather from the medication’s anti-inflammatory and antioxidant properties, based on animal and test tube studies.

 Metformin and Aging